rorofino10/puzzle-repo/README.md

 - Use Ngx-Animate-CSS-Grid to animate movement of pieces
 - Board Builder Component
-- Componentize Moves List, Pieces, Board Info
+- Componentize Moves List, Pieces
-  Add keypresses